estiens/world_cup_json/README.md

 * New rate limit -- some of you are really hammering the server.
 You can now make 3 requests every 30 seconds, requests after that will return 429 with your reset time.
 Please try to limit polling to once every minute or so and if you are building a SPA please do some cacheing/storing on your side and don't send a request with every user interaction.
+If you need a whitelist for more requests, please let me know and we can do it, but right now fully 10rps get throttled and it's a fair amount of load to deal with that many requests coming in more often than 10s apart.

 * Better cacheing/fixed broken JSONP cacheing

 * Scrapers almost finished being reworked

 * New param added to the matches endpoint.
 You can pass `?start_date=2018-06-21` or `?start_date=2018-06-19&end_date=2018-06-24`

 (If you pass one date, you'll get matches for that day, otherwise for the range of days specified.
 Please use YYYY-MM-DD format even though it is weird for the rest of the world not to use YYYY-DD-MM)